karollynecosta/aws_solutions_architect-associate/README.md

 DB Snapshots:
 	Manually trirggered by the user
 	Retention of backup for as long as you want
+	Point in time recovery allows you to create an additional RDS instance, based on the data as it existed on your instance at any specific point in time you choose between the oldest available automated backup and approximately 5 minutes ago

 Store Auto Scaling:
 	Helps you increase storage on your RDS dynamically